 Each Director usually visits at least one of the Company's operations each year by rotation to ensure that they obtain a deep understanding of the Company's business, including the culture, community relationships and operational risks at each operational site.
-Due to the COVID-19 pandemic, some site visits were cancelled during the 2021 financial year.
+Each Director has conducted at least one visit to an operation in the 2022 financial year (FY).

 The Nominations Committee and Management periodically review whether it is necessary or desirable for existing Directors to undertake training or professional development to maintain the skills and knowledge needed to perform their role as Directors effectively and to deal with new and emerging business and governance issues.
 Such training or briefing sessions may be delivered by Newcrest personnel or external experts.
+In FY22 Board members received briefings and development sessions on pertinent topics including sustainability and climate change reporting, Respect@Work, project delivery and market insights.